AT&T Terms & Conditions

 $3 million saved

 Every month, Customer Care was receiving over 21,000 calls from customers struggling with the T&C process.
-Customers were often escalated and upset, and Reps had difficulty assisting with this issue.
+Customers were often upset, and Reps had difficulty assisting with this issue.

 Lost Fees